kingkushal11/Readme_Generator-/README.md

 ## Usage
 When you done with all your code, and npm i, run it with "node index.js" into your terminal and finish all the question and it will create readme file.
 ## Contributing
-I did with the help of my tutor Andrew Hardemon.
+I did this project the help of my tutor Andrew Hardemon.
 ## Tests
 Node index.js
 ## Questions
 - GitHub Profile Page:(https://github.com/kingkushal11).
-- Any other question contact:kushalcool06gmail.com
+- Any other question contact: kushalcool06gmail.com